seregazhuk/seregazhuk.github.io_old/_posts/2017-11-20-memcached-reactphp-p4.md

 image: "/assets/images/posts/reactphp-memcached/logo4.png"
 ---

 >This is the last article from the series about building from scratch a streaming Memcached PHP client for ReactPHP ecosystem.
-The library is already released and published, you can find it on [GitHub](https://github.com/seregazhuk/php-react-memcached).
+The library is already released and published, you can find it on [GitHub](https://github.com/seregazhuk/php-react-memcached){:target="_blank"}.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-memcached/logo4.png" alt="logo" class="">
 </p>

-In the [previous article]({% post_url 2017-11-03-memcached-reactphp-p3 %}), we have completely finished with the source code for async Memcached ReactPHP client.
+In the [previous article]({% post_url 2017-11-03-memcached-reactphp-p3 %}){:target="_blank"}, we have completely finished with the source code for async Memcached ReactPHP client.
 And now it's time to start testing it.
 The client has a promise-base interface:

 {% highlight php %}
 <?php